 Roger W. Lowther

 Organist.
 Community Arts Tokyo Founder & Director.
 Director of Faith & Art at Grace City Church Tokyo.
+International Coordinator of the MAKE Collective, a global network of missionary artists.
 He received his Master of Music in Organ Performance from The Juilliard School and his Bachelor of Science in Applied Physics from Columbia University’s School of Engineering and Applied Science.
 Mr. Lowther has won numerous competitions and has recorded four albums.

 Roger and his wife Abi helped start Grace City Relief and Tsukuda Loves Tohoku after the trifold disasters of earthquake, tsunami, and nuclear radiation and continue to be involved in relief and recovery efforts.